01-edu/public/subjects/cybersecurity/passive/audit/README.md

 - Your program source code.

-- a README.md file, which clearly explains how to use the program.
+- A README.md file, which clearly explains how to use the program.

 ###### Are the required files present?

 ##### Ask the student to present his program to you by doing 3 tests

-###### Is the information entered as an argument a full name, an IP address, and an username?
+###### Is the information entered as an argument a full name, an IP address, and a username?

-##### Try flag "-fn" with the following command `passive -fn Jean Dupont`
+##### Try flag "-fn" with the following command `passive -fn "Jean Dupont"`

 ###### Does the program display the address, and the telephone number for the full name entered?